 WHAT THIS RACE IS NOT

 We call the Humdinger and its offspring ‘trail races’.
 These are not well-maintained cross-country style courses.
 Nor are they extreme obstacle type courses.
 You’re not in for a run in the park here, nor are we going to try to make you cry.
 We want you to get outside in central PA in early March, shake off the cabin fever and have fun racing with 300 or so like-minded friends.
 We’ll challenge you and make you sweat, but we’re not going to put anything out there that the average person can’t do.
 You’ll almost certainly get wet and muddy, you’ll likely get a boo-boo or two and you might even be sore the next day, but hey – that’s half the point of it!

 We welcome groups of friends, co-workers and/or family members to come out and race with us as a ‘team’.
 The Humdinger is all about having fun and getting outside with friends.
 We want you to come out and have a great time together and we’ll reward the teams who show the best team spirit or the best costumes.
 The reward will be light on the ‘fortune’, but heavy on the ‘glory’ side of things.
-Please note that team names and results are not tracked as a separate category in the race results.
+Please note that team names and results are not tracked in the race results.
 Each teammate will have his/her own bib number and timing chip and will be listed in the individual male or female results for each race.